nsidc/qgreenland/doc/tutorials/analyze-ice-sheet-volume.md

 for complete documentation on the **Processing Toolbox**.

 In this tutorial, the user will utilize the **Processing Toolbox** with data in QGreenland to calculate the Greenland ice sheet's volume.
+In doing so, the user will become familiar with the how to use the **Processing Toolbox** to perform geospatial analysis.

 ## 1) Open the Processing Toolbox